WordPress/gutenberg/packages/README.md

 }
 ```

-You can check your package configs by running `npm run lint-pkg-json`.
+You can check your package configs by running `pnpm lint-pkg-json`.

 ### Development Release